 Finally, the incoming government should revisit the files on the below-the-market sales of national power assets, the role of banks in the process, the N193 billion owed to the banks by energy firms, and several billions extended to the private energy firms by the central government.
 Such approach will ultimately help to expose irregularities in the privatization scheme, determine sincerity of purpose, and identify critical omissions towards efficient power delivery.

-Written by Dr. SKC Ogbonnia, Chairman of First Texas Energy Corporation, Houston, Texas.
+*Dr. Ogbonnia is the Chairman of First Texas Energy Corporation